Afro-Paraguayans: Demography

+Afro-Paraguayan cuisine

+Kishima is a traditional food of the Kamba Cua community that has survived over time.
+Made with cooked cassava and grated or ground coconut, it can be sweet or savory and is ideal for breakfast or a snack or to accompany lunch or dinner.
+In addition to 1 kilo of cooked and very soft cassava, the recipe includes 300 grams of ground Paraguayan coconut, 300 grams of Paraguayan cheese, 2 eggs and salt to taste.
+A toothpick measuring about 70 cm is needed for grilling over moderate heat.

 Year of African descent

 The United Nations declared 2011 the International Year of People of African Descent in order to strengthen national policies and international cooperation for the benefit of this group to achieve, in theory, the satisfaction of all their rights, their participation, and integration in all political, economic, social and cultural aspects of society, and promote greater understanding and respect for the diverse heritage and culture of these people.

 In this context in Paraguay has been developing the tour of a show called "Negritud de colores" (Negritude Colors) that runs different cities.
 It is a show of Afro-Latin American music and dance scene that rises to 25 artists to develop a wide repertoire of songs, chants, and dances with rescued African roots of this continent.
 The Paraguayan singer Mariví Vargas, the team of musicians and a group of drummers and dancers Kamba Cua led by Lazaro Medina offer a show that aims to bring African culture and make visible the collective African descent.

 Showing and themes from Argentina, Peru, Colombia, Puerto Rico, Uruguay, Mexico and Cuba and of course of Paraguay, with the presentation of the galloping "San Baltasar" and "Kamba la Merce," a rich description of the dances related popular culture, plus rhythms Kamba Cua group like-Pitiki Guarimba pitiki and gallops.